mholmboe/minff/README.md

 The mineral topology uses the minff_atom and the write_atom_itp MATLAB functions of the [**atom Toolbox**](https://github.com/mholmboe/atom), which also seems compatible with recent versions of Octave, a free MATLAB alternative.

 The minff_atom functions uses a nearest-neighbour algorithm to determine the atomtypes/names, and sets the (Al, Si, Mg, Fe, Ca, Ti, Li, F) partial charges according to the MINFF forcefield, and calculates the corresponding oxygen neighbours charges by smearing/distributing the difference in formal and partial charge of the nearest non-oxygens over each oxygen site.
 This allows for generating custom oxygen sites resulting from for instance isomorphic substitution and or terminating edge-groups in clays (see for instance Lammers et al 2017, doi:10.1016/j.jcis.2016.11.084).
+Note that for MINFF versions priov v1.0, new L-J parameters have been dervied for Fe2+ and Fe3+ having higher charges (+1.184 and +1.500, respectively) than in prior versions of MINFF.

-The write_atom_itp function prints a mineral topology file in the Gromacs .itp format, which will include all mineral O-H bonds (set to 0.9572Å and kb 441050 kJ/mol/nm²) and all M-O angles found in the input structure.
+The write_minff_itp function in the [**atom Toolbox**](https://github.com/mholmboe/atom) can print a mineral topology file in the Gromacs .itp format, which will include all mineral O-H bonds (set to 0.9572Å and kb 441050 kJ/mol/nm²) and all O-M-O angles found in the input structure.
+For the M-O-H angles, MINFF v1.0 uses the angles parameters from Pouvreau, Greathouse, Cygan and Kalinichev, see J. Phys.
+Chem.
+C 2019, 123, 11628−11638.

 ## References
 A manuscript is in preparation.. as is the development of this repository..